Hey Roger, it’s open enrollment time.

 In order to determine if the use of an HSA account is the best option, first, you need to determine if the underlying health plan would coincide with your current health needs.

 Is the High-Deductible Health Plan Right For YOU?

 As mentioned earlier, the necessary component to utilizing an HSA is enrollment in an HDHP.

 This type of plan is a good option for an individual that makes infrequent visits to the doctor.
-With a high-deductible plan, though the monthly premium costs are lower, the plan deductible is higher than normal.
+With an HDHP, though the monthly premium costs are lower, the plan deductible is higher than normal.

 This would work great for Roger since he doesn’t visit the doctor often, if at all.

-According to IRS.gov for the tax year 2018, the max deductible should be no more than $6,650 for individuals and $13,300 for families for in-network services.
+According to IRS.gov for the tax year 2018, the maximum deductible should be no more than $6,650 for individuals and $13,300 for families for in-network services.